Marteria: Music career

 At the age of 16, Marteria was a member of the hip hop group 'Underdog Cru', signed to the label Posin music.
 At 18, Marteria then signed his first solo contract with Punchline/SPV, and released his debut album.
 In 2002 he went as part of the Underdog Cru on a European tour with other British and German groups.
 A year before, in 2001, he performed as part of the Underdog Cru in the largest hip hop and reggae festival in Europe, Splash!.

 Marteria's debut album, Halloziehnation, was praised by the press, and the scene magazine Juice awarded 4 1/2 of 6 stars.
 He then released his second album Base Ventura.
 These two albums he released on the indie label Magnum12, where he laid the foundations for his current career.
 In late 2007, he signed a contract with the music publisher Nesola.
 In December 2007, under his other pseudonym Marsimoto, he accompanied Jan Delay as tour support.
 In early 2008, he signed a label deal with Four Music (owned by Sony Music Entertainment).
 He also founded an own label called Green Berlin.

 Marsimoto

 In addition to his stage name Marteria, he is also known under the pseudonym Marsimoto.
 Marsimoto originated as a tribute to Quasimoto – the alter ego of rapper Madlib – with an altered high pitched voice.
 The sound differs considerably from the Marteria sound, as he uses more experimental hip hop, electronic, reggae music and dubstep elements as Marsimoto.
 This alter ego resulted from a jam session and was later used by Marten Laciny at performances.
 Due to the positive response, he decided to release albums as Marsimoto.
 As Marsimoto, he published his solo albums Halloziehnation, Zu zweit allein, Grüner Samt, Ring der Nebelungen and Verde.
 A common leitmotif of all Marsimoto albums is the exaggerative consumption of Cannabis.

 Personal life

 Marteria has one son and currently lives in Berlin's Kreuzberg district.

 He married the German musician Jadu in 2015.
+The couple separated at some point before 2021.

+On 30 March 2023, Marteria was arrested after being accused of choking a woman while visiting Charlotte, North Carolina.
+The charges were later dropped on 18 April.